The Ultimate Patagonian Experience:

 Where We Travel

-All tours start in Santiago and enjoy one day of touring and wine tasting's in Chile's fantastic and plentiful wine producing regions.
-On our second day we travel to Patagonia via a short regional flight arriving in Balmaceda.
-That night will be spent in Coyhaique were we get a chance to experience a true Patagonian frontier town.
-On day three of the tour we will meet our floating home, the 57-foot motor vessel called the Noctiluca.
+All tours start in Santiago and enjoy one day of touring and wine tastings in Chile's fantastic and plentiful wine producing regions.
+On our second day we travel to Patagonia via a short regional flight.
+We will then meet our floating home, the 57-foot motor vessel called the Noctiluca.
+From here the world is our oyster as we explore this incredible coast line.

 When to Go